creaaa/hermit/README.md

 ### Caution

-Orgasm assumes that you set $GOPATH in `~/go` as the first path.
+Orgasm assumes that you set `$GOPATH` in `~/go` as the first path.
-If not, this doesn't work.
+If not, this does not work.
 This situation will be improved soon.
-Sorry for the inconvinence. thanks.
+Sorry for the inconvenience. thanks.

 ### install

-make sure you set $GOPATH in `~/go` as the first path in advance.
+As I showed above, make sure you set `$GOPATH` in `~/go` as the first path in advance.

 ```sh
 $ go get github.com/creaaa/orgasm